Daboyway

 Over the past couple of years, Daboyway has been establishing himself as a solo artist.
 In 2016, he released “Yeah Yeah Yeah”, an English single which received 21m views on YouTube and 6 million streams.

 Early life

 Daboyway was born in Paterson, New Jersey to Thai immigrants.
-He spent his childhood in Brooklyn, New York where he developed an admiration for sports which he excelled in basketball and track.
-Other than sports, Daboyway loved watching films in his free time where we would pretend and mimic different characters and quickly developed an interest in performing arts.
+He spent his childhood in Brooklyn, New York where he developed an admiration for sports in which he excelled: basketball and track.
+Other than sports, Daboyway loved watching films in his free time.
+He said, "We pretended and mimicked different characters and quickly developed an interest in performing arts."

 Musical career

 In 1997, upon graduating from High School, Daboyway took a 2-month break and travelled back to Bangkok.
 Initially, the trip was meant to meet his family members in Thailand but Daboyway quickly made new friends and started writing songs.
 Fast forward 2 years later since his arrival, Daboyway released his first pop album.
 During the two and a half years he spent in Bangkok, Daboyway got himself into music and acting.
 In 1999, Daboyway moved back to the US to finish his GED and took some acting classes to pursue the dream of being an actor.
 In September 2019, Daboyway was recruited to be part of the newly formed major label, Def Jam Recordings South East Asia.